-To assess herbicide resistance in each seed family, seeds were germinated in Petri-dishes as previously described, with individual germinated seedlings transplanted into 7 cm (0.23 L) plastic plant pots.
-Pots were filled with a Kettering loam soil, containing 2 kg m-2 osmocote fertiliser.
-14,000 plants (35 per seed family) were grown in this way to the three-leaf stage before spraying with herbicide using a fixed track-sprayer.
-The spray nozzle (Teejet, 110015VK) was mounted 50cm above the plants, with boom speed set at 0.33 m s-1 applying herbicide at approximately 200 L ha-1.
-Plants from each family were sprayed with either the commercial ALS inhibiting herbicide 'Atlantis' (containing a mixture of the sulfonylurea active ingredients mesosulfuron-methyl+iodosulfuron, hereafter referred to as meso+iodosulfuron), or the ACCase inhibitor 'Foxtrot', (containing the active ingredient fenoxaprop-P-ethyl, hereafter referred to as fenoxaprop).
-Seven replicate plants (n=7) were sprayed at either a 'low' or 'high' dose of each herbicide.
-For the pre-formulated mixture of meso+iodosulfuron, the low dose was 14.4 g a.i. ha-1 (combined weight of both active ingredients) representing 1x the UK field rate, while the high dose was 43.2 g a.i. ha-1, 3x field rate.
-For fenoxaprop the low dose was 69 g a.i. ha-1, representing 1x field rate, while the high dose was 207 g a.i. ha-1, 3x field rate.
+To assess herbicide resistance in each seed family, seeds were germinated in Petri dishes as previously described, with individual germinated seedlings transplanted into 7-cm (0.23-L) plastic plant pots.
+Pots were filled with a Kettering loam soil containing 2 kg m-2 osmocote fertiliser.
+A total of 14,000 plants (35 per seed family) were grown in this way to the three-leaf stage before spraying with herbicide using a fixed-track sprayer.
+The spray nozzle (Teejet, 110015VK) was mounted 50 cm above the plants, with boom speed set at 0.33 m s-1 applying herbicide at approximately 200 L ha-1.
+Plants from each family were sprayed with either the commercial ALS inhibiting herbicide 'Atlantis' (containing a mixture of the sulfonylurea active ingredients mesosulfuron-methyl + iodosulfuron, hereafter referred to as meso+iodosulfuron) or the ACCase inhibitor 'Foxtrot' (containing the active ingredient fenoxaprop-P-ethyl, hereafter referred to as fenoxaprop).
+Seven replicate plants (n = 7) were sprayed at either a 'low' or 'high' dose of each herbicide.
+For the pre-formulated mixture of meso+iodosulfuron, the low dose was 14.4 g a.i. ha^{-1} (combined weight of both active ingredients) representing 1× the UK field rate, while the high dose was 43.2 g a.i. ha^{-1} , 3× the field rate.
+For fenoxaprop the low dose was 69 g a.i. ha^{-1} , representing $1 \times$ the field rate, while the high dose was 207 g a. i. ha^{-1} , 3× the field rate.
 A further seven plants per family were grown as unsprayed controls.
-Four weeks after spraying, plants were scored as alive or dead, and all aboveground biomass was harvested and weighed following oven drying at 80°C for 48 hours.
+Four weeks after spraying, plants were scored as alive or dead, and all aboveground biomass was harvested and weighed following oven drying at 80 °C for 48 h.

 Due to constraints on space, all 400 seed families could not be assayed in a single experimental run.
 Instead, the experiment was performed three times, each time testing a third of the seed families.
-Approximately equal numbers of families from each of the nine source populations were assessed in each experimental run, and 1⁄2 sibling families were not split between runs.
-Within each run, the plants were spread over three adjacent glasshouse rooms, each set to maintain approximate day/night temperatures of 16/11°C for the duration of the experiment.
+Approximately equal numbers of families from each of the nine source populations were assessed in each experimental run, and half-sibling families were not split between runs.
+Within each run, the plants were spread over three adjacent glasshouse rooms, each set to maintain approximate day/night temperatures of 16/11 °C for the duration of the experiment.
 Plant position within each glasshouse was determined using an incomplete randomised blocking (alpha) design.
 This was used to ensure that replicate plants of each family were randomly, but approximately evenly, distributed across all the available glasshouse space, avoiding any undesired grouping of replicates that can occur with a fully random design.

-Life-history assays
+2.4 Life-history assays

-A further seven plants of each seed family (2,800 plants in total) were pre-germinated and sown individually into 15cm (1.55 L) plastic pots containing Kettering loam soil.
+A further seven plants of each seed family (2,800 plants in total) were pre-germinated and sown individually into 15-cm (1.55-L) plastic pots containing Kettering loam soil.
 These plants were kept outdoors under ambient environmental conditions in a netted enclosure to exclude vertebrate pests and birds.
-Plants were placed in the enclosure from the emergence of their first aboveground leaf in autumn through to reproductive maturity the following summer (02/11/16 - 03/07/17).
+Plants were placed in the enclosure from the emergence of their first above-ground leaf in autumn through to reproductive maturity the following summer (02 November 2016 to 03 July 2017).
 Replicates from each family were organised in randomised blocks along the length of this area.
 Daily supplementary watering was provided by overhead sprinklers from late spring to prevent excessive soil drying.